 Freezing your own cauliflower is super simple.
 Rinse a fresh cauliflower head well, then chop into 4 sections.
 Cut each section into small florets, then place on a baking sheet and freeze for 1 hour (or until frozen).
 Once frozen, place florets in a freezer-safe container until ready to blend.
 Flash freezing them on a baking sheet first allows each floret to freeze individually, so that they don’t clump together.
 Smoothies blend best with at least 1 frozen ingredient.

 Boosting your smoothie with protein

 Between the cauliflower, tahini, and cashew milk this holiday drink is well on its way to becoming a protein powerhouse.
-Yet if you’re looking to make it a meal replacement without compromising on the gingerbread spice flavor, then adding Protein Smoothie Boost is the way to go.
+Yet if you’re looking to make it a meal replacement without compromising on the gingerbread spice flavor, then adding homemade protein powder is the way to go.
 It is a plant based protein that is 100% organic, and made with only 3 ingredients.
 It will give you 10 extra grams of protein, turning this smoothie into a 19.5g protein shake!
 A classic gingerbread recipe’s got nothing on this plant based smoothie!

 More holiday drinks

 If this gingerbread spice smoothie is giving you some major holiday vibes, then you should check out some of my other plant based holiday drinks!
 I just love embracing the season through food, flavors, and fun combinations.

 - Cranberry Smoothie